Patrick Woodroffe: Technique

 His work has included drawings, copper etching, painting and sculpture.

 Woodroffe has developed a variety of resourceful techniques to produce natural-media artwork over the years, including a method for colouring etchings and Indian ink drawings using oil paint.
 The method requires applying a barrier layer of liquin to the drawing or etching.
 This layer must be allowed to dry thoroughly before the oil colour is applied in thin glazes.

 Tomographs

-Woodroffe's work also includes Tomographs (not to be confused with the medical scan - according to his book A Closer Look Woodroffe believed he had 'invented' the word in the seventies from the Greek words for 'cut' and 'drawing', until he found out about the medical usage).
-These are photographs that combine actual objects with cut-outs of his paintings (for example in one Tomograph Patrick is seen 'feeding' a cut-out picture of an anthropomorphic bird peanuts from his hand).
+Woodroffe's work also includes tomographs (not to be confused with the medical scan—according to his book A Closer Look Woodroffe believed he had invented the word in the 1970s from the Greek words for 'cut' and 'drawing', until he found out about the medical use).
+Woodroffe's tomographs are photographs that combine actual objects with cut-outs of his paintings (for example in one tomograph, Woodroffe is seen 'feeding' a cut-out picture of an anthropomorphic bird with peanuts from his hand).

-The picture on the front of his project The Forget-me-not-Gardener is a Tomograph.
+The picture on the front of his project The Forget-me-not-Gardener is a tomograph.